 Global Health Community Engagement Field School

-Hosted by the Department of Maternal, Newborn and Child Health Research through Healthy Child Uganda (HCU) at Mbarara University of Science and Technology (MUST), the Global Health Community Engagement Field School is a Ugandan–Canadian partnership initiative with the University of Calgary (UC).
+Hosted by the Institute for Maternal, Newborn and Child Health Research through HCU, the Global Health Community Engagement Field School is a Ugandan–Canadian partnership initiative with the University of Calgary (UC).

 The Field School offers a unique, hands-on experience where students learn about reciprocal community engagement, facilitate reflection on local health issues, and co-create strengths-based health promotion initiatives.
 Participants gain valuable interpersonal and cross-cultural skills while working in interdisciplinary teams alongside community members.
 Guided by Uganda’s Ministries of Health and Education at district and national levels, the program aligns with national priorities and contributes to sustainable, community-driven health improvement.